 top of page

 There is currently a widening gap between the tidal wave of gene discovery in neuropsychiatric conditions and our poor understanding of rare genomic variants' effects on cognitive, behavioral, and neuroimaging traits.
-Deleterious Single Nucleotide Variants (SNVs) and Copy Number Variants (CNVs) are identified in 5 to 40% of individuals with neuropsychiatric disorders.
+Deleterious short variants (SNVs and Indels) and Copy Number Variants (CNVs) are identified in 5 to 40% of individuals with neuropsychiatric disorders.
 Still, little is known on how they confer risk to these conditions.

 PROJECTS